wdv4758h/pypy-extradoc/blog/draft/warmup-improvements-2.rst

    guard(i50 is false)
    jump(p0, p1, p4, p6, p7, i47, i44, p15, p24, i46, i29, descr=TargetToken(4364727712))

-Now each ``guard`` here needs a bit of data to know how to exit the compiled assembler into the interpreter, and potentially to compile a bridge in the future.
+Now each ``guard`` needs a bit of data to know how to exit the compiled assembler back up to the interpreter, and potentially to compile a bridge in the future.
 Since over 90% of guards never fail, this is incredibly wasteful - we have a copy of the resume data for each guard.
 When two guards are next to each other or the operations in between them are pure, we can safely redo the operations or to simply put, resume in the previous guard.
 That means every now and again we execute a few operations extra, but not storing extra info saves quite a bit of time and a bit of memory.
-I've done some measurments on annotating & rtyping pypy which is pretty memory hungry program that compiles a fair bit.
+I've done some measurments on annotating & rtyping translation of pypy, which is a pretty memory hungry program that compiles a fair bit.
 I measured, respectively:

 * total time the translation step took (annotating or rtyping)